fernandopalafox/fernandopalafox.github.io/content/growing.md

 Truth is the ultimate adventure because it does not depend on what you know, like, think, or want.
 And I think you should face it because what is more adventurous, more uncertain, more worthy than going headfirst into the dark forest of reality?

-> "If i know what I shall find, I do not want to find it.
+> "If I know what I shall find, I do not want to find it.
 Uncertainty is the salt of life" - Erwin Chargaff

 You should face truth because it will force you to become the best version of yourself.
 Because truth shines a bright light on what you lack.